diku-dk/futhark/docs/language-reference.rst

    mod_type_bind: "module" "type" `id` `type_param`* "=" `mod_type_exp`

-Futhark supports an ML-style higher-order module system.  *Modules* can contain types, functions, and other modules.  *Module types* are used to classify the contents of modules, and *parametric modules* are used to abstract over modules (essentially module-level functions).
+Futhark supports an ML-style higher-order module system.  *Modules* can contain types, functions, and other modules and module types.
+*Module types* are used to classify the contents of modules, and *parametric modules* are used to abstract over modules (essentially module-level functions).
 In Standard ML, modules, module types and parametric modules are called structs, signatures, and functors, respectively.
+Module names exist in the same name space as values, but module types are their own name space.

 Named modules are declared as::